 A mystery guest in the kitchen; Kellan Lutz ("Twilight") demonstrates science experiments; cheesy veggie burritos.

-Stacy London gives three men body makeovers; a former CIA agent demonstrates four escape moves that can help someone get away from a criminal; tacos with chicken salad and guacamole.
+Stacy London gives three men body makeovers; a former CIA agent demonstrates four escape moves that can help someone get away from a criminal; chicken tacos with guacamole.

 Dr. Ian Smith's 60-second health check; Stacy London takes on a weeklong wardrobe challenge; Clodagh McKenna makes three one-sheet suppers; chicken chili spaghetti.